Conifer cone

-Female cone of the conifer families
+Cones by family

-Pinaceae cones
+Pinaceae

-The members of the pine family (pines, spruces, firs, cedars, larches, etc.) have cones that are imbricate (that is, with scales overlapping each other like fish scales).
-These pine cones, especially the woody female cones, are considered the "archetypal" tree cones.

-The female cone has two types of scale: the bract scales, and the seed scales (or ovuliferous scales), one subtended by each bract scale, derived from a highly modified branchlet.
+Members of the pine family have cones that are imbricate (that is, with scales overlapping each other like fish scales).
+These cones, especially the woody female cones, are considered the "archetypal" tree cones.
+The female cone has two types of scale: bract scale and seed scale (or ovuliferous scale), one subtended by each bract scale, derived from a highly modified branchlet.
 On the upper-side base of each seed scale are two ovules that develop into seeds after fertilization by pollen grains.
-The bract scales develop first, and are conspicuous at the time of pollination; the seed scales develop later to enclose and protect the seeds, with the bract scales often not growing further.
-The scales open temporarily to receive pollen, then close during fertilization and maturation, and then re-open again at maturity to allow the seed to escape.
+The bract scales develop first and are conspicuous at the time of pollination; the seed scales develop later to enclose and protect the seeds, with the bract scales often not growing further.
+The scales open temporarily to receive pollen, then close during fertilization and maturation, and re-open at maturity to allow the seed to escape.
 Maturation takes 6–8 months from pollination in most Pinaceae genera, but 12 months in cedars and 18–24 months (rarely more) in most pines.
 The cones open either by the seed scales flexing back when they dry out, or (in firs, cedars and golden larch) by the cones disintegrating with the seed scales falling off.
 The cones are conic, cylindrical or ovoid (egg-shaped), and small to very large, from 2–60 cm long and 1–20 cm broad.

 After ripening, the opening of non-serotinous pine cones is associated with their moisture content—cones are open when dry and closed when wet.
-This assures that the small, windborne seeds will be dispersed during relatively dry weather, and thus, the distance traveled from the parent tree will be enhanced.
-A pine cone will go through many cycles of opening and closing during its life span, even after seed dispersal is complete.
-This process occurs with older cones while attached to branches and even after the older cones have fallen to the forest floor.
-The condition of fallen pine cones is a crude indication of the forest floor's moisture content, which is an important indication of wildfire risk.
-Closed cones indicate damp conditions while open cones indicate the forest floor is dry.
+This assures that the small, windborne seeds will be dispersed during relatively dry weather, and thus the distance traveled from the parent tree will be enhanced.
+A pine cone goes through many cycles of opening and closing during its life span.

-As a result of this, pine cones have often been used by people in temperate climates to predict dry and wet weather, usually hanging a harvested pine cone from some string outside to measure the humidity of the air.

-Araucariaceae cones
+Araucariaceae

-Members of the Araucariaceae (Araucaria, Agathis, Wollemia) have the bract and seed scales fully fused, and have only one ovule on each scale.
-The cones are spherical or nearly so, and large to very large, 5–30 cm diameter, and mature in 18 months; at maturity, they disintegrate to release the seeds.
+Members of the Araucariaceae (Araucaria, Agathis, Wollemia) have the bract and seed scales fully fused and have only one ovule on each scale.
+The cones are spherical or nearly so, 5–30 cm diameter, and mature in 18 months.
+For most species they disintegrate at maturity to release the seeds, although in some such as Araucaria bidwillii, the cone weighing up to 10 kg is shed intact.
 In Agathis, the seeds are winged and separate readily from the seed scale, but in the other two genera, the seed is wingless and fused to the scale.